By Mel Leifer • Updated: December 1, 2015

 Find your percentage chances of winning from any match score as calculated by Kit Woolsey.
 Other tables in use are Mec26 and Rockwell-Kazaross.
 Applications of the table data are discussed by Tom Keith, Fabrice Liardet, and Stephen Turner.

 Database of BG Matches

 Download or upload recorded matches to Othello's large online collection.
-Another large collection of recently recorded and computer-analyzed matches between top tournament players is at Warpgammon.
+Other collections of recently recorded and computer-analyzed matches between top tournament players are at Svilo and Warpgammon.
 Replay the championship matches at Hardy's Match Archive.
 Watch matches in your browser from Paul's Backgammon Vaults with BG Replay.
 Send your own match videos to BGScribe and receive an eXtreme Gammon transcription.

-Free website to replay recorded matches and test your skill with challenging quizzes.
+Free interactive website by Terje Pederson to replay recorded matches and test your skill with challenging quizzes.
 There are more quizzes at Chow's Checkerplay Challenge, GammonLuck, and TheDoublingCube.
 Serge Nicholas has posted in French a ten position Test.

 Download and install the free open source neural net software for championship-level play and analysis.
 The program has precompiled versions for Windows and MacOS X and also runs on Linux and Sun Solaris.
 Additional information may be found at the GNU Backgammon portal.
 User help is available from acepoint's home, All About GNU, Documentation Wiki, German Tutorial, Ken Larsen, Guided Tour, and the Japanese FAQ.
 Report bugs or wishes here.
 So what is GNU?

 World-class artificial intelligence-based game player and analysis tool for Windows OS and as an online opponent at the GammonSite server.
 For play and analysis on mobile devices there is XG Mobile for Apple iOS and Android.
 Ken Larsen provides User help.